Yandex Cloud

 • Enable approval rules

-• Set up the approval rules
+• Configure approval rules

-• Set up Code Ownership
+• Set up code ownership

 • Debugging